MeeFoundation/docs/src/Architecture.md

 ### **Identity Agent UI Layer**

 Alice's identity agent is deployed as an app on Alice's device.
-The top of layer of this agent-app is the Identiy agent UI Layer that provides Alice with data management features to manager her data.
-This UI allows her to inspect and in some cases edit each of the partial representations of her in each context.
+The top of layer of the agent is the UI layer that provides Alice with data management features to connect with apps/sites and manage her data.
+This UI allows her to inspect and in some cases edit each of the partial representations of her in each connection's context(s).

 ### **Delegation layer**